-As one of the friendliest backyard birds in North America, many have convinced this flier to eat from their hand.
-Learn how to attract a black-capped chickadee to your yard, and listen to its song.
+It’s one of the friendliest fliers in North America, and many have convinced the Black-Capped Chickadee to eat from their hand.

-- Distinctive Markings: Black cap and chin, white cheeks, gray back.
+Distinctive Markings: Black cap and chin, white cheeks and gray back.

-- Song: "Chick-a-dee-dee-dee" is its call, which many will recognize.
-Its song is a "phoe-bee" tune.
+Voice: “Chick-a-dee-dee-dee” is its recognizable call; song is a “phoe-bee” tune.

-- Backyard Favorites: Sunflower seeds, suet and thistle.
+Backyard Favorites: Sunflower seeds, peanuts, suet and nyjer.

 Listen to the Black-Capped Chickadee’s song and learn where to spot them!

 Bird songs provided by the Cornell Lab of Ornithology.

 Range maps provided by Kaufman Field Guides, the official field guide of Birds & Blooms.